Álex Rodríguez (Panamanian footballer)

-Álex Raúl Rodríguez Ledezma (born 5 August 1990) is a Panamanian footballer who plays as a goalkeeper, most recently for AD San Carlos.
+Álex Raúl Rodríguez Ledezma (born 5 August 1990) is a Panamanian professional footballer who plays as a goalkeeper for LPF club Independiente.

 Club career

 The tall Rodríguez joined San Francisco from Sporting San Miguelito in summer 2015.

-Rodrígue joined San Carlos on 30 January 2019.
+Rodríguez joined San Carlos on 30 January 2019.

 International career

 He made his debut for Panama in a January 2013 friendly match against Guatemala and has, as of 1 August 2015, earned a total of 2 caps, scoring no goals.
 He was a non-playing squad member at the 2013 CONCACAF Gold Cup.

-In May 2018, he was named in Panama's preliminary 35 man squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was named in Panama's preliminary 35-man squad for the 2018 FIFA World Cup in Russia, and was later named as a reserve goalkeeper in the final 23-man squad behind starter Jaime Penedo.